HughMaingauche/ILI9341-parallel-TFT-driver-for-micropython/README.md

 main.py : First example; loaded by default, a test of various routines and a mesaure of the display time<br/>
 mainfull.py : The example above + touchscreen calibration<br/>
 scroll.py : An example of a scrolling text (The ILI9341 parallel display has a hardware scrolling feature)<br/>
-sdcard.py : Library to use for SD card access (The ILI9341 parallel display has an integrated micro SD card reader)<br/>

 SdcardTimerTest.py : An example to set and display the time and print on screen the content of the SDcard<br/>

 All the examples above start by setting the pins connected to the display (and if needed to the SD card pins)